 Pace does not have a centralized receiving department.
 As a result, free on board (F.O.B.) destination is required, meaning the seller transfers ownership of the goods to the buyer.
 If F.O.B. is other than final destination or delivered, shipping charges must be shown as part of quotation.

 If a discount for prompt payment of invoices is offered, such discount will NOT be considered in the evaluation of bids unless otherwise specified.
 They may, however, be applied to the payment if the discount offered is for payment of invoices in fifteen (15) days or more.
 Discounts for less than fifteen (15) days are not considered.
 Pace requires a minimum of fifteen (15) days for processing bills from time of receipt of materials, service or invoice, whichever is latest.

 All invoices shall be addressed to Accounts Payable.
 An invoice will be processed for payment when notice has been received by the Accounting Department that the goods or services have been received, have been inspected and found to be as ordered.

-Invoices must be sent to:
+Written communication can be sent to: